 “Poe’s law is an adage of Internet culture stating that, without a clear indicator of the author’s intent, it is impossible to create a parody of extreme views so obviously exaggerated that it cannot be mistaken by some readers or viewers as a sincere expression of the parodied views.” – Wikipedia Poe’s Law

-The reader can percieve the post as being:
+The interpreter’s can percieve the post as being:

 This yields six combinations.
-The sincere-sincere and satire-satire combinations are fairly uneventul because both people understand the polarity of the post.
-The unsure reader can take steps to clarify if desired.
-The real issues occur when we have sincere-satire and satire-sincere because the poster and reader have miscommunicated.
+The sincere-sincere and satire-satire combinations are fairly uneventul because both people understand the polarity of the communication.
+The unsure interpreter can take steps to clarify if desired.
+The real issues occur when we have sincere-satire and satire-sincere because the ideator and interpreter have miscommunicated.

-If the reader now applies the LIKE tag to a post, then a third person, an observer, can interpret the LIKE as being:
+If the interpreter now applies the LIKE tag to a post, then a third person, an observer, can interpret the LIKE as being:

-So now we have 18 combinations of the observer’s possible interpretations of the LIKE.
+So now we have 18 combinations of the interpreter’s possible interpretations of the LIKE.

-My takeaway is that it is unwise to conclude you understand the views of another social media poster based on their posts, replies, and likes.
+Anyway, this is leading nowhere fast.
+My takeaway is that it is unwise to conclude you understand the views of another social media ideator or interpreter based on their posts, comments, and likes.
+As with any communication it is better to clarify any potential misunderstandings.